BL0CK-X/theblockchainapi-kotlin-wrapper/docs/NameServiceApi.md

 <a name="getNameForBlockchainIdentifier"></a>
 # **getNameForBlockchainIdentifier**
-> InputName getNameForBlockchainIdentifier(blockchain, network, blockchainIdentifier, inputBlockchainIdentifier)
+> InputName getNameForBlockchainIdentifier(blockchain, network, inputBlockchainIdentifier)

 Get the name